- 29 oz can La Preferida White Hominy

 - 1 bunch of cilantro

 - pinch of salt

 Preheat your oven to 325º

-In a small skillet, over medium-high heat, toast chiles anchos, turning periodically, until darkened and fragrant.
+In a small skillet, over medium-high heat, toast ancho chiles, turning periodically, until darkened and fragrant.
 Once darkened, move them to the oven for 10 minutes.
-Once done, put chiles anchos in a medium bowl with 2 cups of hot water, cover, and set aside for 5 minutes.
+Once done, put ancho chiles in a medium bowl with 2 cups of hot water, cover, and set aside for 5 minutes.

 Drain the chiles — saving a ½ cup of the water.
 In a food processor (or blender), combine chiles, ½ cup of reserved water, garlic, chipotle peppers, and tomato paste — pulse/blend until smooth and set aside.

-In a large pot, heat oil over medium heat.
-Cook chicken flat on pot and brown both sides.
+In a large pot, heat olive oil over medium heat.
+Sear chicken on both sides until browned.
 Remove from pot and cut into strips.
 In the same pot, cook onion until translucent, stirring occasionally.
 Add prepared chile base and stir until thick and darkened (about 4 minutes).
 Add chicken, broth, hominy, chick peas, and salt and pepper to taste.
 Cover and simmer for 45 minutes.

 While your ingredients simmer, prepare the radish and cilantro topper…

 In a food processor (or blender), pulse radishes and cilantro until coarse.
 Place in a bowl with lime juice, salt, and pepper — mix well.